 More than a $30 billion increase in annual wages over the next seven years.

 Over the next four decades, more than $20 trillion in additional economic activity and $6 trillion in new tax revenue.

 A Trump Administration will develop an America First energy plan.
 Here is how this plan will make America Wealthy:

-American energy dominance will be declared a strategic economic and foreign policy goal of the United States.
+American energy dominance will be declared as a strategic economic and foreign policy goal of the United States.

 America has 1.5 times as much oil as the combined proven resources of all OPEC countries; we have more Natural Gas than Russia, Iran, Qatar, and Saudi Arabia Combined; we have three times more coal than Russia.
 Our total untapped oil and gas reserves on federal lands equal an estimated $50 trillion.

 We will become, and stay, entirely independent of any need to import energy from the OPEC cartel or any nations hostile to our interests.

 At the same time, we will work with our Gulf allies to develop a positive energy relationship as part of our anti-terrorism strategy.

 We will use the revenues from energy production to rebuild our roads, schools, bridges and public infrastructure.
 Cheaper energy will also boost American agriculture.

 We will get the bureaucracy out of the way of innovation so that we can pursue all forms of energy.
 Including renewable energies and the technologies of the future.
 It includes nuclear, wind and solar power – but not to the exclusion of other energy.
 The government should not pick winners and losers.
 Instead, it should remove obstacles to exploration.
 Any market has ups and downs, but lifting these draconian barriers will ensure that we are no longer at the mercy of global markets.